q4n0/j0kah/README.md

 j0kah Recon Tool

-Welcome to the j0kah Recon Tool, a versatile network scanning utility with optional proxy support and Telegram integration.
-Follow the steps below to set up and use the tool effectively.
+The j0kah Recon Tool is a network scanning utility designed to perform various types of scans with optional proxy support and Telegram integration for reporting results.
 Table of Contents

     Prerequisites